ecufip/charity_match/README.md

 An app to match companies with charities in India.

 ## To create database ##
-From command line - deletes existing db
+From command line - deletes existing db:

         $ flask initdb

 ## To activate virtualenv ##